Who is Blob on The Masked Singer?

 Costume of the year goes to...

+However, there are still 10 The Masked Singer contestants left in the competition, which means the judges Mo Gilligan, Davina McCall, Rita Ora and Jonathan Ross still have their work cut out for them.

-During Saturday’s episode, four-eyed creature Blob made his stage debut singing Bruno Mars hit Uptown Funk, with many viewers flocking to Twitter to suggest comedian Lenny Henry as the face behind the costume.
+One of those contestants is Blob.
+During episode two, the four-eyed creature made his stage debut singing Bruno Mars hit Uptown Funk, with many viewers flocking to Twitter to suggest comedian Lenny Henry could be the face behind the costume.

-Here’s everything we know so far about Blob, from clues and hints to his song choices.
+So, who exactly is Blob?
+Here’s everything we know so far, including all the guesses and clues.

 Who is Blob?
 Songs, clues, guesses